 The UAE is famed for its highly competitive tax environment.
-While this favourable setup remains, recent changes have slightly altered who is eligible to benefit from it.
+Although this favorable setup remains, recent changes have slightly altered who is eligible to benefit from it.
+The UAE Tax Residency Certificate confirms this eligibility.

-In September 2022, the Prime Minister of the UAE, His Excellency Mohammed bin Rashid Al-Maktoum, issued a Cabinet Resolution which redefined the country’s tax residence criteria.
+In September 2022, the Prime Minister of the UAE, His Excellency Mohammed bin Rashid Al-Maktoum, issued a Cabinet Resolution, which redefined the country’s tax residence criteria.
+The rule took effect on March 1, 2023.
+An understanding of the UAE’s Tax Residency Certificate is crucial to managing your eligibility for tax treaties and tax liabilities across countries.

-In this article, we’ll look at what this means for current residents and those looking to relocate to this part of the world.
-Keep reading to find out:
+As the trusted business setup advisors in the UAE, we have extensive experience guiding entrepreneurs and investors through the UAE’s evolving tax and compliance landscape.
+In this article, we’ll look at what the tax residency update means for current residents and those looking to relocate to this part of the world.

 New UAE tax residency criteria – What are they?